nelsonjchen/color_cal_re/README.md

 comma devices have a `color_cal` file in `/persist/commma`.
 It is responsible for the color calibration of the display.
 The file is a binary file that contains the color calibration data for the display.

-It is read by `weston`, which is a currently the closed source compositor in AGNOS, the operating system used by comma devices.
+It is read by `weston`, which is a currently a closed source fork compositor of the upstream `weston` server in AGNOS, the operating system used by comma devices.

 The format is undocumented.
 This repository contains a reverse engineering effort to document the format and provide tools for working with the `color_cal` file.